Frequently Asked Billing Questions

 What do I need to pay when I arrive?

-It is the policy of St Joseph Hospital to collect all co-pays, deductibles,
+It is the policy of St. Jude Medical Center to collect all co-pays, deductibles,

 co-insurance amounts, private room charges or any other non-covered amounts,